urmastalimaa/reactive-visualizer/manual/observable_editor.md

 The building blocks for creating an Observable are factories and operators.

 ### Factory
-An Observable if created by specifying a factory, which produces the initial values.
+An Observable is created by specifying a factory, which produces the initial values.
 A list of factories is provided in the drop-down next to `Rx.Observable.`.

 The simplest Observable consists of a single factory: